mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw5-thibodeau-mylinh/stat545-hw05-thibodeau-mylinh.md

 In all honesty, I spent quite a bit of time on visual aspects of ggplot graph in in my [homework 3](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/tree/master/stat545-hw3-thibodeau-mylinh) since I needed it for research-related problems at that time as well.

 Therefore, I will try something different here: making a color scheme for the hugo genes based on the cancer.gene.type category they belong to.
-The entire code below is based on the work of Jenny Brian, specifically tutorial on ggplot2 [here](https://github.com/jennybc/ggplot2-tutorial/blob/master/01_make-gapminder-color-scheme.r) (create color scheme for data) and [here](https://github.com/jennybc/ggplot2-tutorial/blob/master/gapminder-ggplot2-shock-and-awe.md) (plot the data).
+The entire code below is based on the work of Jenny Bryan, specifically tutorial on ggplot2 [here](https://github.com/jennybc/ggplot2-tutorial/blob/master/01_make-gapminder-color-scheme.r) (create color scheme for data) and [here](https://github.com/jennybc/ggplot2-tutorial/blob/master/gapminder-ggplot2-shock-and-awe.md) (plot the data).

 First, the values of cancer.gene.type (stored in gene\_types) are too long, let's make abbreviations for them, and replace the cancer.gene.type by the abbreviation in d5.